 Correct Answer: B. No, John cannot sue Jane for breach of contract because no contract was formed between them.

+Many of the bar test questions you’ll see will involve contract law since it’s such an important part of the legal field.
 For a contract to be formed, it requires an offer, acceptance, and consideration.
 In this scenario, Jane made an offer to sell her car to John, but John did not accept the offer or provide any consideration to Jane.

 Therefore, there was no legally binding contract formed between them, and Jane was not obligated to sell the car to John.
 Since there was no contract, there can be no breach of contract, and John cannot sue Jane.